CodeSturgeon/conan/docs/stories.md

 End consumer of distributed files.

 ### CouchDB
 Combination data store web server.
-Acts as front end web server and process manager.
+Acts as datastore, front end web server and process manager.

-### Builder
+### Publisher
-The back end engine.
-Responcible for processing files, creating downloads and updating user maps.
-Builder code is stand alone and invoked only by the producer.
+Responcible for creating and updating publication documents from source files.
+Publisher code is stand alone and invoked only by the producer.

+### Distributor
+Used to create downloads tokens for users based on publication documents previously created by the publisher.

 ### Dispatcher
 Process (external) hosted by CouchDB that performs the logic checks and supplies or rejects the download.

-### Notifier
-Process (OS proc) hosted by CouchDB that sends notifications

-## Admin stories

-### Admin creates publication
-Publications need to be created and configured before they can be used.

 ## Producer stories

 ### Producer publishes a set of files

 1. Producer places files in an empty folder
-1. Producer invokes engine with folder path and database
+1. Producer invokes publisher with folder path
-1. Builder scans folder to create file list
+1. Publisher scans folder to create file list
-1. Builder queries CouchDB to find user<->file mappings
-1. Builder calculates filebundles
-1. Builder creates each download
-    1. Builder compiles metadata
+1. Publisher assembles metadata
-        - Contained files
-        - Messages
-        - Users targeted
-        - Type (download or suppliment)
-    1. Builder creates textfile
-        - Messages
-        - File list
+    - Current time
-    1. Builder zips published files with textfile
+    - Args used to create the publication
-    1. Builder uploads to CouchDB
+1. Publisher uploads new publication document to CouchDB

-1. Producer marks download notifications as ready
+1. Producer arranges user<->file mapping data
-    - Gives producer a little flexability
-1. Notifier sends notifications
+    - TBD
+        - SQL Table
+        - CSV File
-    - Using Postmarkapp.com
+        - Couch Doc
-    1. Marks tokens as 'sending'
-    1. Sends emails
-    1. Marks tokens as 'sent'
+1. Producer invokes Distributor on mapping data
+1. Distributor creates distribution document
+    - Tokens are created
+    - Document is stored in CouchDB
+1. Distributor sends email notifying users of the new downloads

 ### Producer restates one or more files
 Published files can be found to have errors after they are published.
 The files containing errors need to be restated.
 Users who have already downloaded the files need to be notified and provided with the restated files.

-1. Producer updates file in previously published folder
+1. Producer updates files previously published
-1. Producer invokes engine against the new files with a message
+1. Producer invokes Publisher against the new files with a message
-1. Builder queries CouchDB for the affected downloads
+1. Publisher queries CouchDB for the affected files
-1. Builder recreates each downloads zip files
+    - All matches must come from a single publication
+    - Uses published_files view
-    - Obtains zip file from CouchDB
+    - publication document is retreived from view
-    - Updates textfile
-    - Updates files
-    - Recomiles zip files
-    - Uploads zip file back to couchdb
+1. Publisher updates publication document
+    - Message is added to pubication document
+    - Version metadata is updated
+    - File attachments are replaced
+    - publication document is updated
-1. Builder queries CouchDB for users who have already downloaded the files
+1. Publisher queries CouchDB for users who have already downloaded the files
-1. Builder calculates supplimental bundles
-1. Builder creates each supplimental download
-    - Processed like a new download
-1. Producer marks download notifications as ready
+    - Uses downloaded_files view
+1. Publisher creates new distribution document for suppliments
+    - Tokens are created
+    - Document is stored in CouchDB
-1. Notifier sends notifications
+1. Publisher sends email notifying users of the suppliments

-### Producer updates user map
-Producer needs to update the mapping of what users are supposed to recive which files.

-1. Producer invokes engine against CSV file
-1. Builder validates file
-1. Builder loads or rejects file

 ## User stories